Medial-EarlySign/MR_Wiki/Models/ColonFlag.md

 * partial list - there are more deployments

-- Maccabi Healthcare Services (since 2015)
+- Maccabi Healthcare Services - Israel (since 2015)
-- Geisinger Health System (since 2018)
+- Geisinger Health System - US (since 2018)
+- List of more sites, like Vietnam, etc.

 ## Intended Usage